Find Affordable College Courses

 $39,610 Average Tuition & Fees

 Out of the 20 schools in the Rocky Mountains Region that were part of this year’s ranking, Regis University landed the # 5 spot on the list.
-Regis U is a moderately-sized private not-for-profit school located in the city of Denver.
+Regis U is a medium-sized private not-for-profit school located in the large city of Denver.

-Utah State University landed the #6 spot in the 2023 rankings for the best value public health programs.
-Located in the small city of Logan, USU is a public college with a very large student population.
+Utah State University ranked #6 on this year’s Best Value Public Health Schools in the Rocky Mountains Region list.
+Located in the city of Logan, USU is a public school with a very large student population.

-USU undergraduate students pay an average of $23,435 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at USU are $23,435 a year.
 After completing their degree, public health graduates from USU carry an average student debtload of $22,500.

 #6